-Institutional Investor an institutional investor as defined by the administrative practice of the CSSF
+Institutional Investor an institutional investor as defined by the administrative practice of the CSSF determined in the Supplement for each Sub-Fund, if any.

-Investment the agreement entered into between the Management Company Agreement and the Investment Manager, acknowledged by the Fund, governing the appointment of the Investment Manager, as may be amended or supplemented from time to time.
+Investment Advisor The investment advisor appointed to provide investment advice, as the agreement entered into between the Management Company and the Investment Manager, acknowledged by the Fund, governing the appointment of the Investment Manager, as may be amended or supplemented from time to time.